Learn PostgreSQL Embedded JOINs: Examples and Techniques

 LEFT (OUTER) JOIN: Returns all rows from the left table, and the matched rows from the right table.
 If there is no match, the result is

-on the side of the right table.RIGHT (OUTER) JOIN: Returns all rows from the right table, and the matched rows from the left table.
+NULLon the side of the right table.RIGHT (OUTER) JOIN: Returns all rows from the right table, and the matched rows from the left table.
 If there is no match, the result is

-on the side of the left table.FULL (OUTER) JOIN: Returns rows when there is a match in either table.
+NULLon the side of the left table.FULL (OUTER) JOIN: Returns rows when there is a match in either table.
 It combines the results of both

-.CROSS JOIN: Returns the Cartesian product of both tables.
+LEFTandRIGHT JOIN.CROSS JOIN: Returns the Cartesian product of both tables.
 It returns all possible combinations of rows from the two tables.

 Embedding JOINs Within JOINs

-operations in a single query.
-This is done by chaining the JOIN
+Embedding JOINs within JOINs means performing multiple JOIN operations in a single query.
+This is done by chaining the JOIN clauses together, one after another, to combine more than two tables.

 Practical Examples of Embedding JOINs in PostgreSQL

-, let’s consider a sample database schema for an e-commerce application with the following tables:
+To illustrate embedded JOINs, let’s consider a sample database schema for an e-commerce application with the following tables:

 customers: